 IF NO OR DON’T KNOW TO QUESTION 4.16 GO TO QUESTION 4.19

 4.17 How is free drinking water made available to students during breakfast?
 Do they have access to...
 (CIRCLE ALL THAT APPLY.)

+Do you want to have a N/A option for SFAs that do not have schools that serve breakfast?

 Water fountains 1